iuyangyuc/CS506-SP25/README.md

 #### Observations

-The data suggests a clear trend: higher-ranking officers tend to have lower worked-to-paid overtime ratios.
+The data suggests a slight trend: higher-ranking officers tend to have lower worked-to-paid overtime ratios.
 In other words, they are typically paid for significantly more overtime hours than they report working.
-- As shown in the chart, officers with higher ranks (e.g., 8 and 9) have the lowest average ratios, while those with lower ranks (e.g., 3 and 4) show higher ratios, indicating that their reported worked hours are more closely aligned with the overtime hours paid.
+- As shown in the chart, officers with higher ranks (e.g., 19) have the lowest average ratios, while those with lower ranks (e.g., 1 and 2) show higher ratios, indicating that their reported worked hours are more closely aligned with the overtime hours paid.

 - One possible reason for this discrepancy is that higher-ranking officers may have more discretion or administrative authority in approving overtime, which could lead to less standardized documentation of their actual work hours.